nuxt/scripts/docs/content/scripts/content/vimeo-player.md

 The `ScriptVimeoPlayer` component accepts the following props:

 - `trigger`: The trigger event to load the Vimeo Player.
 Default is `mousedown`.
 See [Element Event Triggers](/docs/guides/script-triggers#element-event-triggers) for more information.
+- `aboveTheFold`: Optimizes the placeholder image for above-the-fold content.
+Default is `false`.
+- `rootAttrs`: Override the root attributes that are automatically set.
 - `placeholderAttrs`: The attributes for the placeholder image.
 Default is `{ loading: 'lazy' }`.
-- `aboveTheFold`: Optimizes the placeholder image for above-the-fold content.
-Default is `false`.
+- `id`: Shorthand for `vimeoOptions.id`.
+- `url`: Shorthand for `vimeoOptions.url`.

-All script options from the Player SDK are supported, please consult the [Embed Options](https://developer.vimeo.com/player/sdk/embed) for full documentation.
+- `vimeoOptions`: All options from the Player SDK are supported, please consult the [Embed Options](https://developer.vimeo.com/player/sdk/embed) for full documentation.

 ```ts